Part two focuses on Do or Not to DO – Help a Child Deal with Emotional Outbursts.

 - Teach your child deep breathing and encourage them to use it when they feel upset.

 - Teach them to distract their mind from negative feelings through counting.
-They can, for instance, count down from 100 or count the number of tiles until they feel come.
+They can, for instance, count down from 100 or count the number of tiles until they feel they come.

 - Please encourage them to take a break from whatever they are doing until they feel calm.